digitranslab/jumpstart/docs/versioned_docs/version-2.11.0/how-to/delete-multiple-rows-table.md

 ## 4. Create a custom javascript query

 Now, we will create a custom javascript query that will **generate a SQL statement** to delete the selected rows from the table component based on a list of selected IDs, assuming the IDs are stored in the **id** column and that the name of the table component is **table1**.
-The actual database name should be replaced with **tooljet** as indicated in the SQL statemnent in the code below:
+The actual database name should be replaced with **jumpstart** as indicated in the SQL statemnent in the code below:

 ```js
 const uniqueIdentifier = "id";